 What's interesting about the coconut oil phenomenon is that it kind of came out of nowhere, and many experts in the beauty field (i.e., hairstylists, dermatologists, and estheticians) abhor its rising reign.
 Slowly but surely, coconut oil has garnered this untouchable veneer and is widely considered a one-stop solution for virtually every kind of ailment—from a dry vagina to a bacteria-ridden mouth.
 (Sorry for the visuals on both fronts.)
 And while coconut oil is, indeed, an oil (and thus should be helpful to our cracked hands and dull split ends), it isn't.
 The problem is that coconut oil possesses molecules simply too large to effectively penetrate our skin and hair.
 Here's the baseline: Coconut oil is one of the most comedogenic oils there is.
 Thus, if you're acne-prone, it's likely to be foe, not a friend.

-"While coconut oil is the latest fad due to the fact that it is full of healthy essential fatty acids and antioxidants, these fatty acids are useful orally for increasing our 'good' cholesterol (HDL)," Suneel Chilukuri, MD, founder of Refresh Dermatology, confirmed to us.
+"While coconut oil is the latest fad due to the fact that it is full of healthy essential fatty acids and antioxidants, these fatty acids are useful orally for increasing our 'good' cholesterol (HDL)," Suneel Chilukuri, MD, confirmed to us.
 "However, the antioxidant benefits of topical coconut oil are often masked by its tendency to clog skin pores.
 Extra-virgin coconut oil actually has the highest potential of blocking the hair follicle openings under which sebaceous (oil-producing) glands reside.
 Even processed coconut oil (which is fractionated and smaller molecularly) may clog the follicular openings."

 "If you don't constantly battle acne, your skin might not be as sensitive to it, and it could have a beneficial moisturizing effect."
 In other words, coconut oil-infused lip balms might not give you lip acne.
 But if you have been experiencing suspicious breakouts around your lips and mouth, you might want to take a look at some ingredient lists.